tarsmars/pdf_margin_extender/README.md

 Pros = You can make notes around your pdf page.
 No such online tool exists and it saves you a few seconds of screenshoting every pdf page, pasting it onto a ppt slide and resizing it.

 Cons = only works for pdf - ppt conversion.
-Combined file size limited to 200mb.
+Input file/s size limited to 200mb.